 Perry Louis Fields

 Best food experience: Finally drinking water after Ben and I got lost in Moab on our mountain bikes going down miles of treacherous trails.
 We ended up riding 35+ miles.
-I went into hypothermia and I had to leave Ben under a tree to go get help.
-Found out, we were only 1 mile from our car.
+We both went into hypothermia.
+Found out, we were only 1 mile from our car!
 Second place would be eating in Garmisch-Partenkirchen, Germany.
 There is a little cafe down a cobble stone street and in the evening, you will see many older women all dressed up, eating alone, because their husbands died in WWII.
 They have the BEST goulash.
-It’s rich and hearty and with some red wine, it’s to die for.
+It’s rich and hearty and with some red wine, it’s the kind of meal you remember forever!